 His previous research work includes three-and-a-half years as a private sector development economist at Imani Development in Malawi, a two-year fellowship at the Overseas Development Institute, and a role as economist at the Centre for Economics and Business Research.
 While in Malawi he worked on ESID’s Political determinants of economic growth project, and wrote the Malawi case study exploring results from the cross-country econometric work in a country context.

-Said, J. & K. Singini.
-(2014).
+Said, J. and K. Singini (2014).
 ‘The political economy determinants of economic growth in Malawi‘, ESID Working Paper No. 40.
 Manchester.

 Other previous roles

-Jonathan provided economics advice and technical assistance at Imani Development, focussing on multi-stakeholder coordination, prioritisation and strategic focus to build the productive economy and trade capacity.
+Jonathan provided economics advice and technical assistance at Imani Development, focusing on multi-stakeholder coordination, prioritisation and strategic focus to build the productive economy and trade capacity.

 He also worked for Malawi’s Ministry of Industry and Trade, where he assisted the Ministry to develop its Industrial Policy 2014 and to establish its Trade, Industry and PSD Sector Wide Approach, which is the implementation mechanism for the Malawi National Export Strategy 2013-2018, that he developed.